-- In Hungary: Széchenyi Programme Office Non-profit Llc.(SZPO) - In Slovakia: Ministry of Agriculture and Rural Development of the Slovak Republic, Section of Cross-Border Cooperation Programmes, Department of Cross-Border Cooperation Programmes Implementation Control, Unit of Cross-Border Cooperation SK-HU, PL-SK and ENI Programmes Implementation Control
+- In Hungary: Széchenyi Programme Office Non-profit Llc.(SZPO) - In Slovakia: Ministry of Investments, Regional Development and Informatization of the Slovak Republic, Section of Cross-Border Cooperation Programmes, Department of Cross-Border Cooperation Programmes Implementation Control, Unit of Cross-Border Cooperation SK-HU, PL-SK and ENI Programmes Implementation Control - In Romania: Ministry of Development, Public Works and Administration of Romania, General Directorate for European Territorial Programmes, First Level Control Directorate (DFLC) - in Ukraine: Ministry of Finance of Ukraine in a cooperation with State Audit Service, Audit Public Oversight Body of Ukraine and Audit Chamber, Department of International Financial Projects, Division for Implementation of the Functions of National Control Contact Point

-- In Romania: Ministry of Development, Public Works and Regional Development and Public Administration, General Directorate of Territorial Activity Coordination, General Directorate for European Territorial Programmes, First Level Control Directorate (DFLC) - in Ukraine: Ministry of Finance, Department of International Financial Projects, NCCP UnitNational Controllers in Member States have the role of examining the expenditure declared by the beneficiaries in their respective country.
+National Controllers in Member States have the role of examining the expenditure declared by the beneficiaries in their respective country.
 In Ukraine, the examining of the expenditure declared by the beneficiaries is implemented by external auditors who will be on the list set up by the Ukrainian Control Contact Point.